danielrriggs/danielrriggs.github.io/content/Shuddhi.md

 	- You can light Himalayan Sage.
 Some people use certain kinds of incense.
 	- Getting fresh air into your home.
 	- Going out for walks is cleansing.
-		- Plant aerosols (the compounds plants release) have beneficial effects on mood & anxiety (by activating your [[olfactory receptors]], which balances your mood & anxiety).
+		- Plant aerosols & phytochemicals (the compounds plants release) balance your mood & anxiety (by activating your [[olfactory receptors]]).
 	- You can use certain kinds of purifying music.
 This varies based on culture or which religious tradition you're from.
 A lot of cultures have purifying vibes, so, think about that sort of stuff.
 - Mental cleaning
 	- Even through technology.
 Getting your inbox to zero is one of the most important productivity things you can do.
 Have a clean desktop.
 Have a phone that doesn't bombard you with different kinds of stimuli.